-Apache Kafka can be run on all platform supported Java.
-In order to setup Kafka on Ubuntu system, you need to install java first.
-As we know, the Oracle java is now commercially available, So we are using its open source version OpenJDK.
+Apache Kafka can be run on all platforms supported by Java.
+In order to set up Kafka on the Ubuntu system, you need to install java first.
+As we know, Oracle java is now commercially available, So we are using its open-source version OpenJDK.

-Execute below command to install OpenJDK on your system from the official PPA’s.
+Execute the below command to install OpenJDK on your system from the official PPA’s.

 sudo apt update sudo apt install default-jdk